- High latency in games after a Windows 10 upgrade can be caused by ethernet and wi-fi problems.

 - Find Metered connection and turn it on.

-- After you’ve done it’s advisable to return it to non-metered connection after you’ve done.
+- After you’ve done it’s advisable to return to the non-metered connection.

 - Start Task Manager by pressing Ctrl+Shift+Esc.